MSahitya/my-website/README.md

 my first notepad comment

-i. modification for different comparision ii. modification from update branch.
+i. modification for different comparision ii. modification from update branch.hope this is not much of a problem.